SalahAssana/SalahAssana.com/content/authors/admin/_index.md

   url: https://hms.harvard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include signal processing, cardiology and artificial intelligence.
+bio: I am a Artificial Intelligence and Healthcare enthusiast with a background in machine learning, signal processing and medical imaging.

 # Interests to show in About widget
 interests:
-- Medical Imaging
+- Artificial Intelligence
 - Signal Processing
-- Artificial Intelligence
+- Medical Imaging

 # Education to show in About widget
 education: